Sámi people: Division by country

 According to the Norwegian Sámi Parliament, the Sámi population of Norway is 40,000.
 If all people who speak Sámi or have a parent, grandparent, or great-grandparent who speaks or spoke Sámi are included, the number reaches 70,000.
 As of 2021, 20,545 people were registered to vote in the election for the Sámi Parliament in Norway.
 The bulk of the Sámi live in Finnmark and Northern Troms, but there are also Sámi populations in Southern Troms, Nordland and Trøndelag.
 Due to recent migration, it has also been claimed that Oslo is the municipality with the largest Sámi population.
-The Sámi are in a majority only in the municipalities of Guovdageaidnu–Kautokeino, Kárášjohka–Karasjok, Porsáŋgu–Porsanger, Deatnu–Tana and Unjárga–Nesseby in Finnmark, and Gáivuotna–Kåfjord in Northern Troms.
+The Sámi are in a majority only in Guovdageaidnu Municipality, Kárášjohka Municipality, Porsáŋgu Municipality, Deatnu Municipality and Unjárga Municipality in Finnmark, and Gáivuotna Municipality in Northern Troms.
 This area is also known as the Sámi core area, and Sámi and Norwegian are co-equal administrative languages here.

 According to the Swedish Sámi Parliament, estimates of the size of the Sámi population of Sweden ranges from 20,000 to 40,000.
 As of 2021, 9,226 people were registered to vote in elections to the Swedish Sámi Parliament.

 According to the Finnish Population Registry Center and the Finnish Sámi Parliament, the Sámi population living in Finland was 10,753 in 2019.
 As of 31 December 2021, only 2,023 people were registered as speaking a Sámi language as their mother tongue.

 According to the 2010 All-Russia Census, the Sámi population of Russia was 1,771.

 Sámi diaspora outside of Sápmi

 There are an estimated 30,000 people living in North America who are either Sámi, or descendants of Sámi.
 Most have settled in areas that are known to have Norwegian, Swedish and Finnish immigrants.
-Some of these concentrated areas are Minnesota, North Dakota, Iowa, Wisconsin, the Upper Peninsula of Michigan, Illinois, California, Washington, Utah and Alaska; and throughout Canada, including Saskatchewan, Manitoba and Northern Ontario, and the Canadian territories of the Northwest Territories, Yukon and Nunavut.
+Some of the concentrated areas of Sámi Americans are Minnesota, North Dakota, Iowa, Wisconsin, the Upper Peninsula of Michigan, Illinois, California, Washington, Utah and Alaska; and throughout Canada, including Saskatchewan, Manitoba and Northern Ontario, and the Canadian territories of the Northwest Territories, Yukon and Nunavut.

-Descendants of these Sámi immigrants typically know little of their heritage because their ancestors purposely hid their indigenous culture to avoid discrimination from the dominating Scandinavian or Nordic culture.
+Descendants of these Sámi immigrants typically know little of their heritage because their ancestors purposely hid their Indigenous culture to avoid discrimination from the dominating Scandinavian or Nordic culture.
 Some of these Sámi are part of a diaspora that moved to North America in order to escape assimilation policies in their home countries.
-There were also several Sámi families that were brought to North America with herds of reindeer by the U.S. and Canadian governments as part of the "Reindeer Project" designed to teach the Inuit about reindeer herding.
-There is a long history of Sámi in Alaska.
+There were also several Sámi families that were brought to North America with herds of reindeer by the U.S. and Canadian governments as part of the Alaska Reindeer Service designed to teach the Inuit about reindeer herding.

 Some of these Sámi immigrants and descendants of immigrants are members of the Sami Siida of North America.